bketelsen/dlx/templates/profiles/README.md

 If you want to do something similar, use this profile as a starting point, being sure to change the name of the bridge to match what you have on your host.

-Note: This is optional, and could be replaced by using Tailscale in the containers instead.
+Note: This is optional, and could be replaced by using Tailscale in the containers instead, which is what I do on cloud servers.

 ```yaml
 devices: